Russian

 Foreign Languages and Literatures Options

-Students can tailor their program of study to fit their personal and career goals, be it reading Tolstoy in the original or tapping into one of the hottest emerging global markets.
-Majors also receive priority placement in our popular study-abroad programs in Moscow.
+Students can tailor their program of study to fit their personal and career goals, be it reading Tolstoy in the original or preparing for work in fields such as national security and international relations.
+Majors also receive priority placement in our Russian-language study abroad program currently located in Tbilisi, Georgia.

-Completed alone or in combination with a second major, the Russian specialization of the Foreign Languages and Literatures major prepares students for a variety of careers, including law, government, national security, international relations, business, education and graduate programs in the humanities and social sciences.
+Completed alone or in combination with a second major, the Russian specialization of the Foreign Languages and Literatures major prepares students for a variety of careers in fields such as law, government, national security, international relations, business, education and for graduate programs in the humanities and social sciences.
 Beyond this, it equips students with analytical skills essential for performing effectively in today's multicultural world.

 Small class sizes and an outstanding professional teaching staff ensure that students have every opportunity to learn and excel.